 Together, zinc and oral rehydration salts to treat diarrhoea is a proven solution that not only stops diarrhoea but helps a child feel better, faster, and even save lives.

-Advocacy efforts by MI Kenya and other partners resulted in zinc being reclassified by the Ministry of Health from a pharmacy-only medicine to a general-sales/over-the-counter drug in 2012.
+Advocacy efforts by Nutrition International Kenya and other partners resulted in zinc being reclassified by the Ministry of Health from a pharmacy-only medicine to a general-sales/over-the-counter drug in 2012.

 This change has greatly increased its availability, as distribution can take place at community-level small shops.
 For instance in the Narok South project site, shop owners are trained for half a day on diarrhoea recognition and treatment and then, with ongoing supervision support, provided with co-packs to sell at their shops.

-In 2013, MI Kenya and its partners were instrumental in getting two local pharmaceutical manufacturers to produce zinc and ORS as co-packs.
+In 2013, Nutrition International Kenya and its partners were instrumental in getting two local pharmaceutical manufacturers to produce zinc and ORS as co-packs.

 This collaboration, along with the reclassification, has increased public access to zinc/ORS, making it available in public and private health facilities, churches, mosques, via community health workers, through pharmacies and shops, as well as other outlets.